Jack2413/OnlineShopping/README.md

 c.
-What error handling has been implemented in your system We use post man and curl to test our api.
+What error handling has been implemented in your system?
+We use post man and curl to test our api.
 We use try catch in server side to test database.

 d.
 Database design
 We have five tables, users, products, cart, orders, orderdetails.
 We use users table’s primary key email to track user, products table’s primary key id to  track product.
 In cart table, we use productname + email to track cart.
-This is not the best option, because I should use id + email.
+This is not the best option, because we should use id + email.
 Product name is not likely to be same between products, so I did not change it.

 Orders table ‘s primary key is orderid, this oderid is used to track orders in orderdetails table.

 Orderdetails has 3 foreign keys, email, productid, orderid.
 We combine 3 foreign key together as primary key to track each records in orderdetails table.

-for implement the forgot password reset function I did added resetpasswordtoken and resetpasswordexpair those two colums to user, for store token and expair time.
+For implementing the forgot password reset function we added two columns (resetpasswordtoken and resetpasswordexpire) to user, to store the token and expire time.

 CREATE TABLE users (